 Minor cracking of the interior walls can normally be attributed to the settlement of the home, the drying of the drywall itself and environmental influences.
 At the time that the drywall is installed, there is a great deal of humidity in the home.
 When the wood and the drywall begin to dry some minor cracks in the drywall can appear.
 The hairline cracks do not signify a structural defect in the home and are easy to repair.
-Maintenance of the drywall is the homeowner's responsibility, however, during the first year of homeownership, Rendition Homes will coordinate with trade partners in order to repair these cracks if a crack exceeds 1/32 of an inch in width at any point along the length of the crack.
+Maintenance of the drywall is the homeowner's responsibility, however, during the first year of homeownership, HistoryMaker Homes will coordinate with trade partners in order to repair these cracks if a crack exceeds 1/32 of an inch in width at any point along the length of the crack.

 Occasionally the nails in the drywall will be become loose from the stud they are attached to.
 As they loosen, the compound that covers the nails begins to “pop out” creating a bulge along the drywall seam.
 This is a simple repair that RH will service for the first year of the warranty.
 Afterwards, it will be the homeowner's responsibility as a part of regular home maintenance.